JoshuaKGoldberg/Goldblog/content/blog/six-months-of-full-time-open-source/index.md

 ## What's Coming Next

-If you thought the above list was fun, just wait until you see what's coming up in the next six months.
+If you thought the above list was fun, just wait until you see what's coming up in the next six months!
 My goals for Spring 2023 are:

 -   Collaboratively get TypeScript ESLint to a new [6.x major version](https://github.com/typescript-eslint/typescript-eslint/milestone/8)